 Prior to COVID-19, delivery made up only about 5% of their overall revenue — but like all restaurants, Roll’d had to pivot quickly during the pandemic.
 They added online ordering to their website, but found that the labor costs and time required to hire their own delivery drivers was not scalable across all of their stores.
 The team needed a sustainable way to offer white label delivery — that is, partnering with a third-party to offer delivery under the Roll’d brand — without raising their menu prices.

 I credit the DoorDash relationship with our success today.
-We still partner with DoorDash, but with DoorDash Drive, we are able to keep our delivery prices the same as in-store and launch promotions on our own website without any lead time — allowing us to pivot quickly during COVID-19.
+We still partner with DoorDash Marketplace, but with DoorDash Drive, we are able to keep our delivery prices the same as in-store and launch promotions on our own website without any lead time — allowing us to pivot quickly during COVID-19.

 The DoorDash teams in Melbourne and San Francisco integrated Drive with the Roll’d ordering system and launched it across all available Roll’d locations in just ten days.
 "It was probably one of the most seamless integrations in my career," said Kelly.
 "Everyone pulled together through late nights and time differences.
 The work ethic and support from the DoorDash team was unreal."